 John was an undergraduate in Cambridge before moving to the Oxford Clinical School.
 After qualifying he worked in clinical posts in London before returning to Oxford where he undertook a DM in renal physiology, further clinical training, and post-doctoral research in molecular biology working in Prof Sir Peter Ratcliffe's laboratory in the early years of his exploration of the cellular oxygen sensing mechanism.

-He was appointed consultant physician in Oxford in 1993, moving to Cambridge in 1996 where he has since undertaken a variety of roles including being Clinical Director of renal services and associate dean of the Clinical School.
-He is now Deputy Medical Director.
-He often teaches clinical students and junior doctors in the hospital.
-He is Director of Clinical Studies in the College, and his teaching was recognized by the University by the award of a Pilkington Prize in 2010.
+He was appointed consultant physician in Oxford in 1993, moving to Cambridge in 1996 where he has undertaken a variety of roles including being Clinical Director of renal services and associate dean of the Clinical School.
+He is now Cambridge University Hospital's Deputy Medical Director and Responsible Officer (lead for professional governance and liaison with the General Medical Council).
+He often teaches clinical students and junior doctors and is Director of Clinical Studies in the College.
+His teaching was recognized by the University by the award of a Pilkington Prize in 2010.

 At a national level, John was for many years Chair of the UK General Internal Medicine Specialist Advisory Committee, which is responsible for organisation and oversight of training in Internal Medicine.